(Title Image: goodfoodshops.blogspot.com)

 - It’s survival of the fittest; if you lose, you lose big.
 It entrenches economic and material inequality and the mantra of “letting the market decide” can reduce living standards and wages for those at the bottom or who can’t fully participate (i.e. elderly, disabled) with very little, if any, help for them.

 - The drive for profit and efficiency can create dangerous working conditions, produce poor quality products/services, cause environmental harm and cause the sort of risk-taking/underhand behaviour that leads to “boom and bust” cycles and high levels of private debt.

-- Market failures see otherwise essential services eliminated for being “unprofitable” or cut back to the point of being unviable – “knowing the price of everything but the value of nothing”.
+- Market failures result in otherwise essential services eliminated for being “unprofitable” or cut back to the point of being unviable – “knowing the price of everything but the value of nothing”.